-In late 2009-early 2010, IRISL transferred its container shipping operations to hitherto unknown company Hafiz Darya Shipping Lines (HDS Lines).
+In late 2009 to early 2010, IRISL transferred its container shipping operations to hitherto unknown company Hafiz Darya Shipping Lines (HDS Lines).
 The company is said to be privately owned and separate from IRISL, though little information is available regarding its management structure.
 According to AXS Alphaliner, HDS Lines currently operates the 23rd-largest container shipping fleet in the world, with a total of 22 vessels making up a total of 88,608TEUs.
 This gives the company 0.5% of market share.
+This is unchanged from three months earlier.